Skip to main content

 The SolarisKit HelioSpa installed in the UK to heat an inflatable type hot tub

-What Is a Solar Thermal System?
+What Is Solar Thermal or Solar Hot Water System?

 Let’s break it down simply.